Master This Planned Gift: Donor-Advised Funds

 What Can Donors Give to Donor-Advised Funds?

 Each sponsoring organization maintains its own guidelines for DAFs.
-However, the following are assets commonly donated to establish a DAF:
+However, donors commonly contribute the following assets to establish a DAF:

 • Cash